Warm Weather Annuals-Snapdragons

 Pests And Diseases

-Leaf Spots, Rusts, and Powdery Mildew-these are unrelated problems but are treated the same way with fungicides.
+Leaf Spots, Rusts, and Powdery Mildew are unrelated problems but are treated the same way with fungicides.
 If this problem is repeated the plants may need to be planted farther apart to ensure airflow.

 Anthracnose and blight-often fatal, you can use a copper fungicide.
 Destroy damaged plant material.